ArachitaP/pwn.college_Arachita/FileGlobbing.md

 I learned how multiple globbing works. * fills the letters before the specified word and * fills the letters after the specified word.

 ## Mixing globs
+Now, let's put the previous levels together!
+We put a few happy, but diversely-named files in /challenge/files.
+Go cd there and, using the globbing you've learned, write a single, short (6 characters or less) glob that (when passed as an argument to /challenge/run) will match the files "challenging", "educational", and "pwning"
 ### Solve
+Changed directory to challenge files and then ran the file using [cep]* as argument as c,e,p are unique starting points for the files and * autocompletes the names of the files
 **Flag:-** pwn.college{oQUGnskt9byMj2_Mp_8zdN4841l.QX1IDO0wCOykjNzEzW}
 ```
 hacker@globbing~mixing-globs:~$ cd /challenge/files/